The Prayer of Java

 Billions of words have been written on prayer, by foolish and wise, scholarly and simple.
 For the secular skeptic, baptized into the random meaninglessness of a life accidental, it must seem odd — if they stop to think of it, which I suspect they rarely do — that mankind throughout eons and cultures has devoted so much time and energy to a pointless litany of words directed to the non-existent.
 Even among we who confess to the existence and significance of a Being higher than ourselves, prayer confounds and frustrates us, as we search for some formula, some talisman to garner the attention and blessing of the invisible, inscrutable deity.

 But this does not keep us from trying.
 The drunk asks God to help him out of this jam, promising not to drink again.
 The agnostic pleads with God that the biopsy not show cancer.
-The unhappy spouse prays that her husband change to her liking.
+The unhappy spouse prays that her husband change to her liking, or abandon his affair.
 We pray for money, for success, for jobs, for relief from emotional agony and physical pain.
-We pray ritualistically, hoping that by repetition an indifferent or annoyed God will throw some crumb our way to get us off His case.
+We pray ritualistically, hoping that by repetition an indifferent or annoyed God will throw some crumbs our way to get us off His case.

 In fact, whole elements of religion are centered around having you find and keep a personal relationship with God.
 But just because you have a personal relationship with God (and you should), doesn’t mean God has to have a personal relationship with you.
 He is, after all, God and He’s got a whole universe to run.
 It’s a big place and He’s just one God and He’s busy.